 - Visit the Wisconsin Assistive Technology Initiative website for the following resources to support students in understanding their own AT needs and the use of AT through the transition process:

-- Plan to attend the Virginia Trnsition Forum to learn more about transition, self-determination, and career planning and AT.
+- Plan to attend VADCDT to learn more about transition, self-determination, and career planning and AT.